NedryContainmentSolutions/youtube2podcast/README.md

 ## Known Issues

 - Currently incompatible with Apple Podcasts (works fine with [Overcast](https://overcast.fm/podcasts) ) - likely an RSS format issue
 - YouTube can change often so [yt-dlp]([yt-dlp/yt-dlp: A feature-rich command-line audio/video downloader (github.com)](https://github.com/yt-dlp/yt-dlp)) is updated frequently to handle breaking changes - for this reason, you may need to `pip update` and re-upload the deployment package
+- Google seems to be blocking some AWS IP ranges (maybe to prevent AI firms scraping data using AWS) and so you may need to run this elsewhere, such as a raspberry pi.

 ## Troubleshooting